 Step E - Physical Examination - The required physical examination must be completed within no more than 6 months prior to entering the program.
 The results of the physical examination must be documented on the Health Data/Physical Exam form.
 The front page of the Health Data form is to be completed by you and the back page by your healthcare provider.

 Step F - Tb Screening - The Tb screening results will be documented on the Immunizations Form and on the 2-Step TB Screening & Questionnaire form.

 Step G - Criminal Background Check/Drug Screening - It is important for you to follow the Step-By-Step Instructions for completing the Criminal Background Check and Drug Screening.
 Proceed with this step ONLY when notified of your acceptance into the class.

 Once you have completed the Clinical Requirements and have the required documentation for each item necessary, the packet may be submitted to the Health Sciences office.
 Health Sciences office staff will review the materials and verify completion.
 All materials submitted become the property of Shasta College and will not be returned to you.
 We encourage you to make copies of all the forms and materials submitted for your own records.

 Your Program Mandatory Orientation will consist of two parts:

-- Program & Systems Orientation will be provided to you via our online learning management system (MOODLE).
-You will be given a 2-week period of time (Tuesday, April 15, 2014 from 9:00 AM - Tuesday, April 29, 2014 at 4:00 PM) in which to the complete the orientation.
+- Program & Systems Orientation will be provided to you via our online learning management system (CANVAS).
+You will be given a 2-week period of time in which to the complete the orientation.